AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Majestic Tails.*** At Character Level 4 you grow a second tail, signifying your personal growth and enlightenment.
 After every second level you gain from then, you grow another tail, to a maximum of 9.
 As a Reaction to yourself failing a D20 Test, you can add a bonus to your roll equal to the number of tails you have, potentially changing the result from a fail to a success.
 Once you use this feature, you must finish a Short Rest or Long Rest before you can use it again.
 When you grow your 9th tail, you also gain the Kami (Celestial) creature type.

 ***Divine Messenger.*** You know the *Dancing Lights* and *Message* cantrips.
 You can cast these while in your Animal form.
-When you use the *Dancing Lights* cantrip from this feature, they have the appearance </br>of floating flames called Kitsunebi.
+When you use the *Dancing Lights* cantrip from this feature, they have the appearance of floating flames called Kitsunebi.

 }}